cashapp/redwood/README.md

 uniformity within the application and across platforms.

-### What Is Treehouse?
+### What Is Redwood?

-Treehouse integrates the Compose compiler, a design system, and a set of platform-specific displays.
+Redwood integrates the Compose compiler, a design system, and a set of platform-specific displays.
-Each Treehouse project is implemented in three parts:
+Each Redwood project is implemented in three parts:

- * **A design system.** Treehouse includes a sample design system called ‘Sunspot’.
+ * **A design system.** Redwood includes a sample design system called ‘Sunspot’.
 Most applications should customize this to match their product needs.

  * **Displays for UI platforms.** The display draws the pixels of the design system on-screen.
    Displays can be implemented for any UI platform.
-Treehouse includes sample displays for Sunspot for Android, iOS, and web.
+Redwood includes sample displays for Sunspot for Android, iOS, and web.

  * **Composable Functions.** This is client logic that accepts application state and returns